ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 However, using HTTP instead of CoAP is possible, by leveraging the corresponding parameters and methods.
 Analogously, JSON {{RFC8259}} can be used instead of CBOR, using the conversion method specified in {{Sections 6.1 and 6.2 of RFC8949}}.
 In case JSON is used, the Content-Format of the message has to be changed accordingly.
 Exact definitions of these exchanges are out of scope for this document.

+## Topic Discovery at the Broker (Optional) {#topic-discovery}

+The discovery of a topic at the Broker can be performed by discovering the corresponding topic resources hosted at the Broker.
+For example, the Client can send a lookup request to /.well-known/core at the Broker, specifying as lookup criterion the resource type "core.ps.conf" (see {{Section 2.3.2 of I-D.ietf-core-coap-pubsub}}).

+Although the links to the topic resources are also specified in the representation of the collection resource at the Broker (see {{Section 2.4 of I-D.ietf-core-coap-pubsub}}), the Client is not supposed to access such a resource, as intended for administrative operations that are out of the scope of this document.

 ## AS Discovery at the Broker (Optional) {#AS-discovery}

-Complementary to what is defined in {{RFC9200}} (Section 5.1) for AS discovery, the Broker MAY send the address of the AS to the Client in the 'AS' parameter in the AS Information as a response to an Unauthorized Resource Request (Section 5.2).
+Complementary to what is defined in {{Section 5.1 of RFC9200}} for AS discovery, the Broker MAY send the address of the AS to the Client in the 'AS' parameter of the AS Request Creation Hints, as a response to an Unauthorized Resource Request (see {{Section 5.2 of RFC9200}}).
 An example using CBOR diagnostic notation and CoAP is given below:

 ~~~~~~~~~~~
     4.01 Unauthorized
-    Content-Format: application/ace-groupcomm+cbor
+    Content-Format: application/ace+cbor
-    {"AS": "coaps://as.example.com/token"}
+    Payload:
+    {
+     "AS": "coaps://as.example.com/token"
+    }
 ~~~~~~~~~~~
-{: #AS-info-ex title="AS Information example"}
+{: #AS-info-ex title="AS Request Creation Hints Example"}
-{: artwork-align="center"}
+{: artwork-align="left"}

-## Topic and KDC Discovery at the Broker {#kdc-discovery}
+## KDC Discovery at the Broker (Optional) {#kdc-discovery}
-A Broker can offer a topic discovery entry point to enable clients to find topics of interest.
-The resource entry point thus represents a collection of related resources as specified in {{RFC6690}} and is identified by the resource type "core.ps.coll".
-A topic collection is a group of topic configuration resources that define topic properties and are identified by the resource type "core.ps.conf".
-An anonymous pub/sub client MAY request a collection of the topics present in the Broker by making a CoAP GET request to the collection URI.
-An anonymous pub/sub client MAY read the configuration of a topic by making a CoAP GET request to the topic configuration URI.
-(ToDo: Consider a discovery token to be consumed by the Broker for topic collection, and topic configuration?)

-(ToDo: Instead of defining "core.ps.gm", need to extend Topic Configuration Representation in core-coap-pubsub to include KDC?)
+Once a Client has obtained an Access Token from the AS and accordingly established a secure association with the Broker, the Client has the permission to access the topic resources at the broker that pertain the topics on which the Client is authorized to operate.

+In particular the Client is authorized to retrieve the representation of a topic resource, from which the Client can retrieve information related to the topic in question, as specified in {{Section 2.5 of I-D.ietf-core-coap-pubsub}}.

+This profile extends the set of CoAP Pubsub Parameters that is possible to specify within the representation of a topic resource, as originally defined in {{Section 3 of I-D.ietf-core-coap-pubsub}}.
+In particular, this profile defines the following two parameters that the Broker can specify in a response from a topic resource (see {{Section 2.5 of I-D.ietf-core-coap-pubsub}}).
+Note that, when these parameters are transported in a their respective field of the message payload, the Content-Format application/core-pubsub+cbor MUST be used.

+* 'kdc_uri', with value the URI of the group membership resource at KDC, where Clients can send a request to join the security group associated with the topic in question.
+The URI is encoded as a CBOR text string.
+Clients will have to obtain an Access Token from the AS to upload to the KDC, before starting the joining process with the KDC to join the security group.

+* 'sec_gp', specifying the name of the security group associated with the topic in question, as a stable and invariant identifier.
+The name of the security group is encoded as a CBOR text string.

-The Resource Type (rt=) Link Target Attribute value "core.ps.gm" is registered in {{core_rt}} (REQ10), and can be used to describe group-membership resources and its sub-resources at Broker, e.g., by using a link-format document {{RFC6690}}.
-Applications can use this common resource type to discover links to group-membership resources for joining pub/sub groups.
+Furthermore, the Resource Type (rt=) Link Target Attribute value "core.ps.gm" is registered in {{core_rt}} (REQ10), and can be used to describe group-membership resources and its sub-resources at KDC, e.g., by using a link-format document {{RFC6690}}.
+As an alternative to the discovery approach defined above and provided by the Broker, applications can use this common resource type to discover links to group-membership resources at the KDC for joining security groups associated with pub/sub topics.

 ## Authorisation Request/Response for the KDC and the Broker {#auth-request}

- The Client sends two Authorisation Requests to the AS for two audiences: the Broker and the KDC, respectively.
-AS handles authorisation requests for topics a Client is allowed to Publish or Subscribe to the Broker, corresponding to an application group.
-The client sends a request to the KDC to join the security group(s) corresponding to those application groups to be able protect the message content with the group key.
+A Client sends two Authorisation Requests to the AS, targeting two different audiences, i.e, the Broker and the KDC.

+As to the former, the AS handles Authorisation Requests for topics that the Client is allowed to publish and/or subscribe at the Broker, as corresponding to an application group.

+As to the latter, the AS handles Authorization Requests for security groups that the Client is allowed to join, in order to obtain the group keying material for protecting end-to-end and verifying the content of exchanged pub-sub messages on the associated topics.

-Communications between the Client and the AS MUST be secured, according to what is defined by the used transport profile of ACE.
-This section builds on Section 3 of {{I-D.ietf-ace-key-groupcomm}} and defined only additions or modifications to that specification.
+This section builds on Section 3 of {{I-D.ietf-ace-key-groupcomm}} and defines only additions or modifications to that specification.

-Both Authorisation Requests include the following fields (Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}):
+Both Authorisation Requests include the following fields (see {{Section 3.1 of I-D.ietf-ace-key-groupcomm}}):

 * 'scope': Optional.
+If present, it specifies the following information, depending on the specifically targeted audience.

+   If the audience is the Broker, the scope specifies the name of the topics that the Client wishes to access, together with the corresponding permissions.
+If the audience is the KDC, the scope specifies the name of the security groups that the Client wishes to join, together with the corresponding permissions.

-If present, specifies the name of the topics, that the Client requests to access.
-This parameter is a CBOR byte string that encodes a CBOR array, whose format SHOULD follow the data model AIF-PUBSUB-GROUPCOMM defined below.
+   This parameter is encoded as a CBOR byte string, whose value is the binary encoding of a CBOR array, whose format SHOULD follow the data model AIF-PUBSUB-GROUPCOMM defined below.

-* 'audience': Required identifier corresponding to either the KDC or the Broker.
+* 'audience': Required identifier corresponding to either the Broker or the KDC.

 Other additional parameters can be included if necessary, as defined in {{RFC9200}}.

-For the Broker, the scope represents pub/sub topics i.e., the application group, and for the KDC, the scope represents the corresponding security group.
-This document expects a one-to-one mapping between the application group and the security group.
-If there is not a one-to-one mapping, the client MUST ask for the correct scopes in its Authorization Requests, and the correct policies regarding both sets of scopes MUST be available to the AS.
+When using this profile, it is expected that a one-to-one mapping is enforced between the application group and the security group (see {{overview}}).
+If this is not the case, the correct access policies corresponding both sets of scopes have to be available to the AS.

 ### Format of Scope {#scope}